 Wintertime in Poland: December – a month with the shortest day of the year in Poland, January – the coldest month in Poland, February – the least rainy month in Poland

-In 2019, astronomical winter begins on December 22 with the winter solstice – it’s the day with the fewest hours of sunlight in Poland in the whole year.
+In 2020, astronomical winter begins on December 21 with the winter solstice – it’s the day with the fewest hours of sunlight in Poland in the whole year.
 On a positive note – starting from December 22, the days in Poland get longer and the nights shorter.
-The length of the day goes from 7 hours 42 min. on December 22 to 10 hours 50 min. on February 29, 2020.
+The length of the day goes from 7 hours 42 min. on December 22 to 10 hours 50 min. at the end of February.